 - Precisely select communication channels and always communicate locally within the improved area.
 You have many available channels at hand and we recommend using multiple channels for communications.
 E.g.:

 - near an existing road in your city where customers experienced dropped calls.
 Do not hesitate to put out the message that the problem was fixed on a billboard, or text customers that regularly drive in this area about solving this issue.

 - If you extend coverage in a previously insufficient indoor coverage area, notify people about this improvement.
 You can use billboards, city lights, leaflets, or text messages.

 - Communicate all your improvements internally as well as externally.
 Posts on social media can be effective.
 Be aware that “haters gonna hate” and might negatively comment on your posts, however, most people will welcome the positive impact of your activity.

 - Incorporate mobile network marketing as a strategic initiative into the midterm strategy of your corporation and communicate outcomes onto the boards of directors.

-- Area with poor 2G and 3G coverage
+- An area with poor 2G and 3G coverage

 - Significant indoor coverage issues (in most cases, inability to make calls from indoor places)